 And I’m not done yet, as I’m beginning to explore an opportunity to directly fund a residential solar project in Texas as well.

 So I hope it also serves as some encouragement to help you take the plunge on a solar project: all of these projects were spurred on by my personal values, but were nonetheless economically viable in their own right.
-That’s right: even in Arizona, and potentially Texas, neither of which score particularly high for friendliness to solar (see state-by-state rankings & details here), these projects made sense.
+That’s right: even in Arizona, and potentially Texas, neither of which score particularly high for friendliness to residential solar (see state-by-state rankings & details here), these projects made sense.

 If you own your home, solar is an option for you, and is especially attractive through 2019 while the full 30% federal tax credit is still available.
 Even if you rent, perhaps your landlord will consider an investment.